finale-lua/lua-scripts/docs/rgp-lua/rgp-lua-console.md

 **Output Tabstop Width** The width of tabs in the output console, in spaces.

+**Wrap Text in Output** If checked, longer lines of text are wrapped to the visible area of the output console.
+If unchecked, a horizontal scrollbar allows one line on the screen per line of output.

 **Font** The font used in all three of the text panes.
 It is recommended to use a fixed-width font.

 **Change** Allows you to select the font and size for the text panes.
 Font effects are ignored.